jubbp/EM-COMM-PJ/README.md

 * read official govt information
 * read/listen/watch media reports

-A cental location for verified information is important.
+A central location for verified information is important.
 From this central location others should be able retieve the information.

 ## 🔹 Tools